Demiurges/TMTime/README.md

 Goals:

--[] Input form with single text input
+-[X] Input form with single text input

--[] click handler to capture data in text form field
+-[X] click handler to capture data in text form field

--[] helper utilities to read and write to local storage
+-[X] helper utilities to read and write to local storage

 -[] Make it handle code! (use a textarea instead of a text)